shelbymscott/shelbymscott.github.io/_pages/about.md

 Welcome to my academic website!
 My name is Shelby Scott and I am currently a PhD Candidate in Ecology and Evolutionary Biology at the University of Tennessee, Knoxville, concurrently pursuing a MS in Statistics.
 By trade, I consider myself to be a biomathematician and biostatistician, but I have experience in a variety of different fields.
 Feel free to explore my [talks](https://shelbymscott.github.io/talks/), [publications](https://shelbymscott.github.io/publications/), and other tabs to learn more about my research.

-If you're here from my talk at JMM, feel free to explore my [JMM Talk](https://shelbymscott.github.io/JMMTalk) page!
-Also, in case my talk starts to bore you, play some [Seminar Bingo](http://phdcomics.com/documents/bingo.pdf).
+If you're here from my poster at eSMB2020, feel free to explore my [SMB 2020 Talk](https://shelbymscott.github.io/SMB2020Talk) page!
+Also, in case any talks this week start to bore you, play some [Seminar Bingo](http://phdcomics.com/documents/bingo.pdf).

 Background
 ======